Remote Desktop Services: Server components

 The key server component of RDS is Terminal Server (termdd.sys), which listens on TCP port 3389.
 When a Remote Desktop Protocol (RDP) client connects to this port, it is tagged with a unique SessionID and associated with a freshly spawned console session (Session 0, keyboard, mouse and character mode UI only).
 The login subsystem (winlogon.exe) and the GDI graphics subsystem is then initiated, which handles the job of authenticating the user and presenting the GUI.
 These executables are loaded in a new session, rather than the console session.
 When creating the new session, the graphics and keyboard/mouse device drivers are replaced with RDP-specific drivers: RdpDD.sys and RdpWD.sys.
 The RdpDD.sys is the device driver and it captures the UI rendering calls into a format that is transmittable over RDP.
 RdpWD.sys acts as keyboard and mouse driver; it receives keyboard and mouse input over the TCP connection and presents them as keyboard or mouse inputs.
 It also allows creation of virtual channels, which allow other devices, such as disc, audio, printers, and COM ports to be redirected, i.e., the channels act as replacement for these devices.
 The channels connect to the client over the TCP connection; as the channels are accessed for data, the client is informed of the request, which is then transferred over the TCP connection to the application.
 This entire procedure is done by the terminal server and the client, with the RDP mediating the correct transfer, and is entirely transparent to the applications.
 RDP communications are encrypted using 128-bit RC4 encryption.
-Windows Server 2003 onwards, it can use a FIPS 140 compliant encryption schemes.
+From Windows Server 2003 onwards, it can use a FIPS 140 compliant encryption scheme, or encrypt communications using the Transport Layer Security standard.

 Once a client initiates a connection and is informed of a successful invocation of the terminal services stack at the server, it loads up the device as well as the keyboard/mouse drivers.
 The UI data received over RDP is decoded and rendered as UI, whereas the keyboard and mouse inputs to the Window hosting the UI is intercepted by the drivers, and transmitted over RDP to the server.
 It also creates the other virtual channels and sets up the redirection.
 RDP communication can be encrypted; using either low, medium or high encryption.
 With low encryption, user input (outgoing data) is encrypted using a weak (40-bit RC4) cipher.
 With medium encryption, UI packets (incoming data) are encrypted using this weak cipher as well.
 The setting "High encryption (Non-export)" uses 128-bit RC4 encryption and "High encryption (Export)" uses 40-bit RC4 encryption.
+When setting the Security Layer to 'SSL (TLS 1.0)', Transport Layer Security up to version 1.2 is available.